stjordanis/NetworkDynamics.jl/docs/src/DDEVertex.md

 ```
 # Constructing the Network Dynamics

-Constructing the network dynamics is straight forward
+Constructing the network dynamics is straightforward
 ```@example DDEVertex
 using LightGraphs